2 Summary of significant accounting policies

 viii) Dividends

-Dividends income is recognized when the company's right to receive dividend is established.
+Dividends income is recognized when the company's receives the dividend.
 Profit on Sale of Investment is calculated on Selling Price less the Cost of Acquisition for the Investment.

-Revenue from other services such as selling of agent Id, Distributor Id etc are recognized as when the consideration for transaction measurable and receivable.
+Revenue from other services such as selling of franchisee services are recognized as when the consideration is received.

 A contract asset is a right to consideration in exchange for goods or services transferred to the customer.
 If the Company performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognized for the earned consideration that is conditional.